This series, entitled Affamées, is a feminine, plural french word for Starving.

 This brings an inauthentic vision of their reality that I aspire to correct by showing a glimpse of a genuine relationship.

-This mix of invisibility and misrepresentation, made possible by heteronormativity and sexism, leaves lesbians starving for a more accurate depiction of their existence in Art, popular culture and mainstream media.
+This mix of invisibility and misrepresentation leaves lesbians starving for a more accurate depiction of their existence in Art, popular culture and mainstream media.